0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 **ZK service**
 - locked to ZK computation - unlock: 14 days grace period, from time calculation is finished, after that you can disassociate the tokens from ZK registry contract

+!!!
+Note

     If a node is using delegated stakes, the delegator has to reach out the node operator using the tokens, if they wish to retrieve them.